ChrisDavison/scripts/README.md

-# pyscripts
+# scripts

-All my useful python scripts and snippets that don't quite deserve their own full module
+All my useful scripts (of any language) that don't quite deserve their own repo.

-I already have `cdutils` and `cddata`, but I may remove these, as it is a bit of a nuisance to have to restart running iPython notebook instances, and much of this code will be updated over time, and added to.

-As these scripts grow, I may deem it necessary to export functionality back into separate modules, but for now, this is good enough.
+If these scripts get expanded, will perhaps get expanded into their own repos/python modules/binaries etc as required.

 ## Functionality